Mercury Fillings and Safe Mercury Filling Removal in Idaho Falls

 Now that we’ve established the drawbacks of amalgam fillings, what do you do if you have some that you want taken out?

 If you just want your amalgam fillings out, any dentist can do that.
 If you want them removed properly, you will need to see a dentist who has been trained to remove mercury from your mouth safely.

-As a holistic and biocompatible dentist, Dr. Mudrow has committed to Mercury Free Dentistry.
+As a holistic and biocompatible dentist in Idaho Falls, Dr. Mudrow has committed to Mercury Free Dentistry.
 This means that not only does he no longer place amalgam fillings, but has instituted other precautionary measures for your safety-and ours.
 Dr. Mudrow is a member of the Multi-Discipline Alliance and he and his team have had extensive training in current methods for safe removal of dental amalgams.
 The Center for Cosmetic and Biocompatible Dentistry uses high volume suction, large quantities of water spray, rubber dams, oxygen for the patient, and negative ion generators to capture mercury vapors released during the removal process.
 We also utilize an Amalgam Separator, which removes amalgam from the waste water to protect the water quality for all of us.